SACHSTech/ics3u-cpt-processing-tony-solo/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=6696603&assignment_repo_type=AssignmentRepo)
 # Maze Run
-Maze Run is a 2D top-down game where you traverse a maze full of obstacles within a limited amount of time to win.

-Reach the green highlighted goal while dodging the red obstacles.
-You only have one life so getting hit is game over you will have to restart from game one!

-There are two difficulties which make the three levels you go through easier or harder.

-        Easy - no obstacles, more time
-        Normal - yes obstacles, less time

-Scoring is determined by time remaining + difficulty multiplier.

-        More time = more score
-        Easy multiplier = none
-        Normal multiplier = 1.2x
+Maze Run is a 2D top-down game where you must find your way through different mazes while avoiding obstacles.
+The goal is to reach the green goal at the end of each maze without getting hit once as you only have one life as quickly as possible.
+There are a variety of different levels with up to three different mazes.
+There are also two difficulties with easy and hard.
+Difficulties determine the interval at which obstacles appear so you must have good reaction time if you want to do hard.
+The controls to move are up arrow for up, down arrow for down, left arrow for left, and right arrow for right.

+Maze run combines the fun of normal mazes with obstacles that will try to ruin your time.
+How fast can you clear it?

 Limitations: